-The Tuesday Tricksters seem to be everyone’s favorite: five pairs/groups of words known as homophones that sound alike (or almost, anyway), but are spelled differently and mean something different.
+The Tuesday Tricksters series seems to be everyone’s favorite: five pairs/groups of words each week known as homophones that sound alike (or almost, anyway), but are spelled differently and mean something different.
 They’re the toughest words in English to use correctly, because it’s so easy to mistype one, read it, and say, yup.
 Fine.
 Your eyes may not realize that the word isn’t the one you meant.

 And spellcheck doesn’t help at all!
 If you spell a word correctly; even if you don’t use it correctly, spellcheck will be happy.

 You, on the other hand, might not be.

 So, here for your continued learning pleasure are five more pairs of Tricksters!

 Gnus (n.): an African antelope, also known as a wildebeest

 Gneiss (n.): a coarsegrained metamorphic rock resembling granite

 Nicks (v.): present tense of the verb “to nick,” to slightly damage or dent

 Nix (n.): a part-human water spirit in German mythology; (v.): to deny; to say no to